z-jxy/rpkl/crates/cli/README.md

 ## Requirements

 Requires Pkl to be installed on your system.
-See [Pkl's](https://pkl-lang.org/main/current/pkl-cli/index.html#installation) instructions on how to get it setup if it's not already
+See [Pkl's](https://pkl-lang.org/main/current/pkl-cli/index.html#installation) installation guide.

 ## Command Line Options